OWASP/Top10/2017/en/0xA4-Access-Control.md

 | --- | --- | --- | --- | --- | --- |
 | App Specific |  2 | 2 | 2 | 3 | App Specific |

+Access control is discovered and exploited by manual means, and is not amenable to automated exploitation or discovery.
+This issue is found in 25% of all assessments.
+The impact of exploitation is anonymous attackers acting as users or administrators, users using privileged functions, or creating, accessing, updating or deleting every record.

+## Am I vulnerable to attack?

 Access control is the process of ensuring that users cannot act outside of their role or granted permissions, such that they can only access secured information and functionality that they are explicitly granted access.
 Commonly, applications fail to enforce access control in a wide variety of ways, but typically this can lead to critical unauthorized information disclosure, modification or destruction of all data within a system, or performing a business function well outside of the limits of the user.

-## Am I vulnerable to attack?

 Common access control vulnerabilities include: